woocommerce/woocommerce/plugins/woocommerce-admin/readme.txt

 - Add: Add BACS as default fallback payment gateway #7073
 - Add: A/B test of progressive checklist features. #7089
 - Add: Add payment gateway return URL and action #7095
+- Add: Add Mollie to the default payment gateways. #7092
+- Add: Show task and activity notifications in the Inbox panel #7017
+- Add: Adding WCPay payment configuration defaults. #7097
+- Add: Create onboarding package to house refactored WCPay card and relevant components #7058
+- Dev: Add Jetpack Backup admin note #6738
+- Dev: Reduce the specificity and complexity of the ReportError component #6846
+- Dev: Converting <SettingsForm /> component to TypeScript. #6981
 - Dev: Update package-lock to fix versioning of local packages. #6843
 - Dev: Use rule processing for remote payment methods #6830
 - Dev: Update E2E jest config, so it correctly creates screenshots on failure. #6858